The perfect ‘Thank You’ card

 The hard way, and the easy way

-Don’t worry though – I also have a couple of much easier options for printing your image, so if hand printing isn’t your thing, check out the printer method below instead.
+Don’t worry though – I also have a couple of much easier options for printing your image.
+If hand printing isn’t your thing, check out the printer method below instead.

 The stamping method